emilyrosenberg/worldviews/README.md

 - Custom locations: Users will be able to add custom locations instead of choosing from the dropdown.
 - View plans and posts by location: Users will be able to use filters to see all content about a given location.
 - Locations map: Users will be able to see all the locations on a map.
+- Improved search: Search function will include more of the fields in posts and plans, for instance content as well as title, location, etc.

 ## Languages, Libraries, and Software
 ### Languages